Roland-Scholz/Sally-2/README.md

 Atari-Bit-Byter-User-Club (www.abbuc.de) encouraged Marc and me to reproduce this lovely machine in a more compact way, though keeping a sort of retro-style.

-We used 3 GAL 16V8 in order to reduce chip count and preplaced the WD1797 floppy-disc-controller by the more compact WD1772 variant.
+We used 3 16V8 GALs in order to reduce chip count and replaced the WD1797 floppy-disc-controller by the more compact WD1772 variant.
 Caveat: This chip is not designed for HD (500kbit/s) speed used by 3 1/2" and 8"-drives, although most can be overclocked to that speed.
-Only use WD1772-PH-02-02 version and at your own risk.
+Only use WD1772PH-02-02 version and at your own risk.
+If you can get hold on an AJAX chip used in e.g. ATARI STE, use this one as it is rated for HD and even ED speed (16/32 Mhz).

 # Key features:

-- Operates as standalone CP/M system or versatile ATARI 8-bit interface (up to 4 floppies, Centronics, RS232)
+- Operates either as standalone CP/M system or versatile ATARI 8-bit interface (up to 4 floppies, Centronics, RS232)
 - Z80-CPU at 4Mhz
 - 128k static RAM (64k usable)
 - 8k EPROM
-- WD1772 FDC
+- WD1772 FDC (or AJAX FDC)
 - Z80-CTC timer/counter

 Additionally we have added: